 Happily, they're still planning to make more episodes of the sitcom after the current run ends this month.
 And Ridley is busy writing an adaptation for a television pilot with his original co-writer Jakeways.

 "I'd love to see Ability on television" he enthuses.
 "I think it'd work even better with the added visual aspect.

 A co-production between Berthoud's Funny Bones production company, BBC Studios and Various Artists Ltd, the adaptation will draw on the existing radio scripts but not be bound by attempting to remake them.

 "The setting is very similar" the producer explains.
 "We won't simply rehash episodes and storylines.
 But at the same time, there is a strong body of work already there that we can call on as and when it comes up.
 The pilot script is a new story, a brand new episode.
 But bits in it are definitely fed from the bank of what we've already got."

 Irrespective of whether Ability makes the transition to the small screen however, Ridley feels "very lucky to have been given three series because it's allowed us to tell the story of Matt, Bob and Jess as we would like to tell it...
 Even when we started writing the first series, we knew that Matt had a good story to tell and that it'd probably take more than four episodes to tell it.

 "We've been able to explore some very important issues surrounding disabled people, such as Personal Independence Payment assessments and the difficulties of inclusion into society.
 Although we do it in a light-hearted way, I've always thought it helped to highlight such issues."

-Ability returns to Radio 4 on February 10th.
-Lee Ridley's memoir, I'm Only In It For The Parking: Life and laughter from the priority seats, is published in paperback on 11th March.
+Lee Ridley's memoir, I'm Only In It For The Parking: Life and laughter from the priority seats, is available now.